Travel money

 Travel money and the best ways to spend abroad

-If you’re going abroad, you’ll need to decide whether to use travel cash or your cards.
-Here’s how to pick the best way to spend on holiday and get a better deal on foreign currency.
+Whether you’re using travel cash or cards, here’s the best ways to spend on holiday and get a better deal on foreign currency.

 Ways to spend abroad